Our Ethos, Vision & Values

-Boyne Hill Infant & Nursery is a Church of England School and we have a strong Christian ethos.
+Boyne Hill Infant & Nursery is a Voluntary Controlled Church of England School with a strong Christian ethos.

 Jesus told us that he came 'not to be served, but to serve' and in Feeding of the 5000 (Matthew 14: 13-21), performed a miracle to ensure that everyone’s physical needs were met through rest and food; he expanded their thinking and understanding through his teaching and brought them closer to God through prayer and his loving compassion towards them.